LunaPg/gamejam1311/README.md

 Thanks to [Simurai](http://simurai.com/tagged/lab) too for the animation part of the css.

 Also, most of the images have been taken from [Glitch](http://www.glitchthegame.com), the game.
 Thanks a lot for sharing your assets guys!

+Finaly, huge thanks to the TAG and GAMERella staff to get us started.